VladimirKalachikhin/Galadriel-map/README.md

 ## Install&configure:
 You must have a web server under Linux with php support.
 Just copy app, dependences and set paths.
 Paths and other are set and describe in _params.php_
-Additionally, you may need to set parameters in files  _askGPSD.php_ and _askAIS.php_ .
+Additionally, you may need to set parameters in file  _askGPSD.php_.

 ## Dependences and thanks
 * [Leaflet](https://leafletjs.com/) in _leaflet/_ directory